 JZ: A handful of solutions come to mind here.

-First, defining audience segments specific to the channels you’re advertising on is going to be very key.
+First, defining audience segments specific to the channels you’re advertising on is key.
 Advertisers need to really understand where their customers are consuming media, and media mix modelling can be helpful here to identify the highest value tactics in your campaigns.
 Automotive marketing teams should also up their investments in audience research and develop highly defined, channel-specific audience segments to enable their targeting.
 Of course, this goes along with investing in the collection, storage, and extension of first-party data—in a cookieless world, first-party data is king.

 Contextual targeting will play a major role as well.
 Contextual allows advertisers to get very specific about who they’re serving ads to without directly relying upon third-party user data, thus respecting consumer privacy.
 Investing in partnerships with publishers who provide specific content and have a deep understanding of their consumers will be incredibly valuable to automotive dealers and brands.